 '''

--- The possible levels are distinct self.possibleLevel->forAll (l1, l2 | l1 <> l2 implies (l1.level <> l2.level and l1.name <> l2.name))
+-- The possible levels are distinct self.possibleLevel->forAll (11, 12 | 11 <> 12 implies (11.level <> 12.level and 11.name <> 12.name))

 '''

 A competency is used for defining a capability of being able to work in a specific area.
-In the same way as an Alpha is an abstract thing to monitor and control and an Activity Space is an abstraction of what to do, a Competency is an abstract collection of knowledge, abilities, attitudes, and skills needed to perform a certain kind of work.
+In the same way as an Alpha is an abstract thing to monitor and control and an Activity Space is an abstraction of what to do, a Competency is an abstract collection of knowledge, abilities and attitudes.
+Examples for Competencies that could be defined in a Kernel include "Analyst", "Developer", or "Tester".

-9.3.4.2 CompetencyLevel
+10.2.4.2 CompetencyLevel

-'''

-Package: Competency

-isAbstract: No

-Generalizations: "LanguageElement"
+Package: Competency isAbstract: No Generalizations: "LanguageElement"

-'''